-Details of consultations on revisions to Statements of Insolvency Practice and insolvency Code of Ethics are published here.
+Details of consultations on revisions to Statements of Insolvency Practice and the Insolvency Code of Ethics are published here.

-The Joint Insolvency Committee (JIC) is consulting on changes to Statement of Insolvency Practice 3.1 - Individual Voluntary Arrangements.
+The Joint Insolvency Committee (JIC) consulted on changes to Statement of Insolvency Practice 3.1 - Individual Voluntary Arrangements

 JIC undertook a consultation issued in May 2020 which included revisions to SIP 3.1.
 At that time these revisions had been identified as being relevant changes as part of a review of SIP 3.2 on Company Voluntary Arrangements.
 No detailed review of SIP 3.1 was carried out.
 This consultation builds on the work carried out in 2020 and a draft revised SIP 3.1 is now being consulted on, following a detailed review.